Lincoln-Yuji/Lincoln-Yuji.github.io/_posts/2024-05-15-creating-debian-package.md

 ```

 This is where we start diverging from the tutorial.
 Of course we don't want to use
-the Hello World library beacuse it does not provide ny real utility apart from
+the Hello World library because it does not provide ny real utility apart from
 learning how packages are structured in Debian.

 And, again, it's important to choose a library that is not a Debian package yet.
 At the time this blog post is published, this lirary will already be in a Debian
 package probably and the reader will have to choose another library to work with.

-Howerver, keep in mind that you can use any library of your interest to create
+However, keep in mind that you can use any library of your interest to create
 packages for Debian.
 Don't feel limited by the few option the tutorial shows you.

 Our next step is to create the first version of our package.
 This can be done by